 As for punitive damages, they are rarely granted in the Commonwealth of Massachusetts.
 You would have to prove that the fault driver was acting in a wanton, willful and reckless manner.
 However, in wrongful death lawsuits, the jury may award the victim’s family punitive damages.

 Hire an Aggressive Legal Team with a Personal Touch

-Kelly & Associates are the “Law Guys” – the experienced accident attorneys who are focused on getting the maximum compensation you deserve for your pain, suffering and losses.
+Michael Kelly are the “Michael Kelly Injury Lawyers” – the experienced accident attorneys who are focused on getting the maximum compensation you deserve for your pain, suffering and losses.
 We are not intimidated by insurance agents’ tactics, and we know when to settle and when to take a case to court.